 |California Efficient Yields: Efficient HVAC + Dehumidification Strategies for Craft Cultivation Operations (20.5 MB)||Download|

-As Project Engineer at RII, Carmen Azzaretti contributes to the RII team through project coordination, supporting activities related to PowerScore expansion and development, coordinating logistics associated with Technical Advisory Council activities, and supporting technical activities of the team.
+As Engineering & Operations Manager at RII, Carmen managing activities related to PowerScore expansion and development, coordinating logistics associated with Technical Advisory Council activities, and technical activities of the team.

 Carmen has a mechanical engineering degree from Rochester Institute of Technology.
 While climbing wind turbines in the mountains of Vermont, she got her certification as a passive house consultant and further cultivated her passion for resource efficiency in the built environment, leading her to RII.